romlogic/google-cloud-java/README.md

         .build()
         .getService();
     ```
-  * If running locally for development/testing, you can use the
+  * If you run locally for development/testing, use the
   [Google Cloud SDK](https://cloud.google.com/sdk/).
 Create Application Default Credentials with
-  `gcloud auth application-default login`, and then `google-cloud` will automatically detect such
+  `gcloud auth application-default login`, and then `google-cloud` automatically detects such
   credentials.
-  * If you already have an OAuth2 access token, you can use it to authenticate (notice that in this
+  * If you have an OAuth2 access token, use it to authenticate (notice that in this
   case, the access token will not be automatically refreshed):
   ```java
   Storage storage = StorageOptions.newBuilder()